MTG/freesound/_docs/api/source/resources.rst

-num_comments          number            The number of comments. comment               URI               The URI to comment the sound. similar_sounds        URI               URI pointing to the similarity resource (to get a list of similar sounds). analysis              object            Object containing requested descriptors information.
+num_comments          number            The number of comments. comment               URI               The URI to comment the sound. similar_sounds        URI               URI pointing to the similarity resource (to get a list of similar sounds). analysis              object            Object containing requested descriptors information according to the ``descriptors`` request parameter (see below).
 This field will be null if no descriptors were specified (or invalid descriptor names specified) or if the analysis data for the sound is not available. analysis_stats        URI               URI pointing to the complete analysis results of the sound (see :ref:`analysis-docs`). analysis_frames       URI               The URI for retrieving a JSON file with analysis information for each frame of the sound (see :ref:`analysis-docs`).
 ====================  ================  ====================================================================================

+The contents of the field ``analysis`` of the Sound Instance response can be determined using an additional request parameter ``descriptors``.
+The ``descriptors`` parameter should include a comma separated list of content-based descriptor names, just like in the :ref:`sound-list-response`.
+Descriptor names can be any of those listed in :ref:`analysis-docs`, and must start with a dot '.' character (e.g. ``descriptors=.lowlevel.mfcc,.rhythm.bpm``).
+The request parameter ``normalized`` can also be used to return content-based descriptor values in a normalized range instead of the absolute values.

+The parameter ``fields`` can also be used to restrict the number of fields returned in the response.

 Examples